mariajvieira/feup-fsi/CTF5.md

 #### Is there a way to control the file that is opened?
 Yes, there is an indirect way to control the file that will be opened.
 This can be achieved by exploiting the buffer overflow vulnerability present in the program.
 In the main function, the function pointer ```fun``` initially points to ```readtxt```, but it is later overwritten to point to ```echo```.
-The buffer overflow vulnerability allows overwriting the fun pointer to redirect it back to ```readtxt``` and pass a controlled string argument.
+The buffer overflow vulnerability allows overwriting the fun pointer to redirect it back to ```readtxt``` and pass a controlled string argument to open another file.

 #### Is there a buffer overflow?
 If yes, what can you do?
 Yes, there is a buffer overflow.
 The array buffer is only 32 bytes long, but the program uses the function call ```scanf("%45s", buffer)```, which allows up to 45 bytes to be written into the buffer.
 This causes a stack overflow, enabling us to overwrite the fun pointer.